 Contact: If you have any questions, please email us at Tampaemail@example.com.

 When and Where: The Tampa Sangha meets every Sunday morning from 10:00 am to noon (please try to arrive about 15 minutes early).
 Please leave shoes, phones, water and other personal items in the Meditation Hall foyer (or in your car).
 Enter the Meditation Hall quietly and settle in.

 Beginning at 10:00 am, we practice mindfulness sitting meditation for 30 minutes, walking meditation for about 15 minutes, and then listen to a Dharma talk or participate in a Dharma discussion.
 We end with time for tea and informal socializing.

-Monthly Orientation: A 30-minute orientation for newcomers is offered the first Sunday of each month at 9:15 a.m. in the Lotus Room in the Education Building (no registration required - simply show up).
+Monthly Orientation: A 30-minute orientation for newcomers is offered the first Sunday of each month at 9:00 a.m. in the Lotus Room in the Education Building (no registration required - simply show up).
 In addition, a two-hour Introduction to Mindfulness and Meditation workshop is offered the second Saturday of each month (learn more).
 It may be helpful but it is not necessary to attend a newcomer orientation prior to attending weekly sangha.